Abia Earmarks N18.9bn to Help Vulnerable Persons Cope with Harsh Economy in 2025

 Abia State Governor, Alex Otti, has said that his administration has set aside N18.9 billion as financial support to cushion the effects of the “tough economic realities of the times” on vulnerable individuals and families.

-He announced this measure in his new year broadcast to the people of Abia, saying that his government “understands” the difficult challenges facing the people hence the need to give a helping hand to those that need it.
+He announced this measure in his New Year broadcast to the people of Abia State, saying that his government “understands” the difficult challenges facing the people hence the need to give a helping hand to those that need it.

-However, he acknowledged that “many will find it difficult to survive (present economic crunch) in the short run without a structured system of social support” and would therefore require government’s intervention.
+However, he acknowledged that “many will find it difficult to survive (the present economic crunch) in the short run without a structured system of social support and would therefore require government intervention.

-“The provision of this huge sum to drive our social protection agenda speaks of the determination of the state government to use the levers of public office to redistribute wealth and ensure that the fruits of social prosperity get to everyone, especially those on the lowest rungs of the income ladder,” Otti said.
+“The provision of this huge sum to drive our social protection agenda speaks to the determination of the state government to use the levers of public office to redistribute wealth and ensure that the fruits of social prosperity get to everyone, especially those on the lowest rungs of the income ladder.”

-The governor described the new year as “the beginning of another phase to find meaning in our individual lives and contribute meaningfully to the long-term growth of our society”.
+The governor described New Year as “the beginning of another phase to find meaning in our individual lives and contribute meaningfully to the long-term growth of our society.”

 He assured Abia people that no individual, groups, or segment of the economy would be neglected in order to achieve the grand objective of building a state that works for all its residents.